Let's form a financial plan for freelancers today with some brilliant insights, relevant coaching and practical credit tips

 There are some things you may have to learn the hard way when you're freelancing, but managing your finances doesn't have to be one of them.
-Listen closely to Tonya Rapley, State Farm® Agent Krystal Brown, and Next Door® Financial Coach John Supple as they deliver sound information to help you build and keep a sound financial plan.
+Listen closely to Tonya Rapley, State Farm® Agent Krystal Brown and financial coach John Supple as they deliver sound information to help you build and keep a sound financial plan.

 This course is conveniently divided into shorter segments so you can enjoy each on your own schedule.
 Subjects covered include: